The best open-source email client

 Take a moment to ponder the essential features that make an email client truly great for you and evaluate their significance for your needs.
 Here’s a checklist to guide you on your quest for the ideal email sidekick, be it for personal or business use:

-• Does it kick your productivity up a notch?
+• Does it boost your productivity (or slow you down)?

-• Can it seamlessly integrate with other apps?
+• Does it play nicely with your other apps?

 Thunderbird Email Client